thanhnguyen1390/Skin_Lesions_Classification/README.md

 # Skin Lesions Classification

-## Introduction
+The objective of this project is to build a model to classify different skin lesion types using pretrained pytorch models, AlexNet and ResNet

-The objective of this project is to build a model to classify different skin lesion types
+## Getting Started

-## Folder Structure
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

-data: studied dataset \n
+### Prerequisites
-models: model training outputs and graph \n
+Python 3.6
-plots: EDA plots \n
+Pytorch 1.0.1